 Bain is interested in hiring interns at all levels of academic study after having completed at least one year of tertiary education.

 The MBA and other advanced degree candidates are hired on a distinct intern program as a higher level of skill and matching salary sets them apart from undergraduate to Honours level students.

 As such, qualifying for either is generally based on academic merit and years of study.

 Candidates with business school exposure are preferred, especially those who come from top internationally ranked business schools.
 Fluency in English is also preferred.

 It is important to point out that only 1% of applicants actually land an internship at Bain, making this a highly competitive application process.

 How do I Prepare for an Internship at Bain?

-It is important to network, develop skills and gain qualifications, and to write a great CV and cover letter.
-Candidates must also prepare for the Bain Potential Test, Fit Interview and Case Interview.
+It is important to network, develop skills and gain qualifications, and write a great CV and cover letter.
+Candidates must also prepare for the Bain Potential Test, Fit Interview, and Case Interview.
 The test trio.

 How do I apply to Intern at Bain?